-At the type section west of Santa Cruz (Santa Cruz County) the Santa Cruz Mudstone is a monotonous succession of jointed, indurated, and siliceous mudrocks (siltstone and porcelanite); this unit conformably overlies the Santa Margarita Sandstone and is in turn unconformably overlain by the Purisima Formation.
-In the vicinity of Point Reyes thick, massively bedded, indurated and fractured siliceous mudrocks were originally considered by Galloway (1977) to represent both the Monterey and Drakes Bay formations, but were remapped by Clark et al. (1984) as the somewhat younger Santa Cruz Mudstone.
-Near Bolinas, foraminifera representative of the Delmontian California benthic foraminiferal stage (~7-5 Ma; Barron and Isaacs, 2001) has been recorded, in addition to a diatom flora typical of Diatom Zone X (Clark et al., 1984), which was later refined to subzone A of the Nitzschia reinholdii zone by Barron (in Zeigler et al., 1997), equivalent to 7.6-6.5 Ma (Barron and Isaacs, 2001).
-Fossil bivalves from the
+At the type section west of Santa Cruz (Santa Cruz County) of the Santa Cruz Mudstone is a monotonous succession of jointed, indurated, and siliceous mudrocks (siltstone and porcelanite), which conformably overlies the Santa Margarita Sandstone and is in turn unconformably overlain by the Purisima Formation.
+In the vicinity of Point Reves, thick, massively bedded, indurated and fractured siliceous mudrocks were originally considered by Galloway (1977) to represent both the Monterey and Drakes Bay formations, but were remapped by Clark et al. (1984) as the somewhat younger Santa Cruz Mudstone.
+Near Bolinas, foraminifera representative of the Delmontian California benthic foraminiferal Stage (~7-5 Ma; Barron and Isaacs, 2001) has been recorded, in addition to a diatom flora typical of Diatom Zone X (Clark et al., 1984), which was later refined to subzone A of the Nitzschia reinholdii zone by Barron (in Zeigler et al., 1997), equivalent to 7.6-6.5 Ma (Barron and Isaacs, 2001).
+Fossil bivalves from the Santa Cruz Mudstone at Bolinas indicate deposition at about 500± m (Zeigler et al., 1997).
+Fossil vertebrates from the Santa Cruz Mudstone include the baleen whale Parabalaenoptera baulinensis (Zeigler et al., 1997), the sea cow Dusisiren dewana (initially reported as Dusisiren species D by Domning, 1978), a herpetocetine baleen whale (Boessenecker, 2011a:8), and a number of unpublished marine mammals (R.W.
+Boessenecker, pers. obs.) including a phocoenid porpoise (cf. Piscolithax), an albireonid dolphin, fragmentary odobenid and otariid bones, and earbones of indeterminate balaenopterid mysticetes.